-- foreign nationals born abroad (comprising slightly more than 70% of the group: 1,557,000);
+- foreign nationals born abroad (1,619,000);

-- Swiss-born persons born abroad and whose parents were both born abroad (26,000);
+- Swiss-born persons born abroad and whose parents were both born abroad (21,000).

-- foreign-born naturalized persons (619,000).
+- naturalized persons (318,000);

 It is not possible to determine the migration status of children under the age of 15 with FSO data.
 However, information can be obtained regarding their place of birth and nationality.

-Almost three-quarters of the population aged under 15 is Swiss and was born in Switzerland.
+More than three-quarters of the population aged under 15 is Swiss and was born in Switzerland.
 The remaining quarter was either born abroad (10%: 8% foreign nationals and 2% Swiss nationals), or born in Switzerland and of foreign nationality (19%).